Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Example

 \subsection{Data and parameters}

-We tested the proposed unsupervised ML method on a selected part of the MNIST dataset of handwritten digits.
+We tested the proposed unsupervised machine learning method on a selected part of the MNIST dataset of handwritten digits~\cite{lecun2002gradient}.
 From such visually interpretable data, we extract the first 1000 instances of the digits, 0, 1, and 2.
 Hence, the dataset contains $N_\DD=3000$ digits, equally balanced in three classes, and is complex yet small enough for a precise estimate of the log-likelihood.
 We then digitalize each sample, assigning $x_i=1$ to pixels with a gray level above $50\%$ and $x_i=0$ otherwise.
 As a result, our data point $\xx^{(m)}$ is a sequence of $D=784$ bits, which can be visualized as an image by reshaping them into a matrix $28\times 28$.

-We train a model with $L=6$ hidden units, using an RMSprop gradient ascent method with a learning rate $\eta=0.1$.
-We monitor the learning process by checking the state of the system every 30 gradient ascent steps, a span that we term an {\em epoch}.
-During the run, composed of $120$ epochs, we schedule the size of the minibatch to increase linearly from $N=16$ to $N=160$.
-In each step, we run a Markov chain with $T=48$ steps.
+We train a model with $L=5$ hidden units, using an RMSprop gradient ascent method with a learning rate $\eta=0.1$.
+We monitor the learning process by checking the state of the system every $30$ gradient ascent steps, a span that we term an {\em epoch}.
+During the run, composed of $120$ epochs, we schedule the size of the mini-batch to increase linearly from $N=10$ to $N=50$.
+In each step, we run a Markov chain with $T=40$ steps.
+To gather statistics, we train $30$ independent models that differ only in their random initialization.

-To better monitor the statistics of the hidden states, in this exploratory study, we represent the hidden space $\mathcal{Z}$ using a one-hot encoding scheme.
-In this representation, each hidden state $\zz$ is uniquely identified by a single index $\alpha$ such that $z_\alpha = 1$, while all other bits are zero.
-In the most general formulation, given $\xx$ one must generate the hidden state $\zz$, a vector of $L$ binary digits (or bits), whose probability is defined by \eqref{Azx_fact} and factorizes over the individual digits.
-In particular, $p(z_\alpha = 1 |\xx)$ represents the probability that the digit $\alpha$ takes the value one.
-In the one-hot encoding formulation, exactly one $z_\alpha=1$, while all the others are zero, and $\alpha$ is selected with probability

-In the following, we use the notation with $\zz$ to emphasize the generality of the results, while we switch to the notation with $\alpha$, the single active bit, when appropriate to identify hidden units or entries of the matrices.

-In this setting, a visible bias $\aa$ shared by all hidden units is not essential.
-Indeed, the transformation

-leaves unchanged the activation of $x_i$ due to the hidden unit $\alpha$.
-Since the bias can be fully reabsorbed in the weights, we fix $ \aa = 0 $ without loss of generality.
+We use the general (compositional) hidden representation introduced in Sec.~\ref{sec:model}: each of the $L$ hidden units is a Bernoulli variable activated in a $\xx\to\zz$ step with probability $p(z_\alpha=1\,|\,\xx) = \mu_{z_\alpha|\xx}$ from~\eqref{mean_z_beta}, so that the hidden state $\zz$ explores all $2^L$ binary configurations.
+The visible variables are centered on their empirical data mean to stabilize the gradient updates.
 The initialization of weights is described in the appendix, together with other technical details on stabilization of the code and computation of the log-likelihood.